Unity-Lab-AI/UnityBotV4/README.md

 - On **Windows** run `setup.bat`
 - To install a Linux system service run `./install.sh`

+The setup scripts install a prebuilt Python 3.8+ if missing and create a local virtual environment for dependencies, preventing system-wide package changes.

 ### Updating

 - On **Linux** run `./update.sh`